Brand Shoutouts

 The No BS Take

-What They're Doing Right: 1.
-The weekly drop model creates organic marketing that compounds.
+1. The weekly drop model creates organic marketing that compounds.

 Every Sunday at 8 PM, Crumbl generates social media content across thousands of accounts without a paid media requirement.
 Over 250 flavors means customers are never out of reasons to return.
 The repeat-visit driver is structural, not promotional.

-2. The 2024 AUV recovery is in the FDD — not a sales pitch.
+2. The 2024 AUV recovery is in the FDD, not a sales pitch.

 Average revenue climbed from $1.16M to $1.4M.
 Average net profit more than doubled from $122,955 to $251,706.
 Item 19 disclosures, not marketing claims.